 Big deals and new start-up stars

-2020 was a special year for many startups - and not just because of Corona.
-A short review of the year.
+2020 was a special year for many start-ups - and not just because of coronavirus.
+A brief review of the year.

-No, of course, this year in review doesn't avoid the topic of Covid-19 either.
+No, of course this review of the year cannot avoid the topic of Covid-19.
 The disease has also shaken up the start-up world.
-In the years before Corona the scene in Germany was constantly going uphill: more and more start-ups, more and more money.
-But since March at the latest, the uncertainty has been great.
-According to the Gründungsmonitor 2020 of the German Start-up Association, almost 75 percent of young companies say that their economic activity has been affected by the Corona crisis.
+In the years before coronavirus, the scene in Germany was on a constant upward trajectory: more and more start-ups, more and more money.
+But since March at the latest, there has been great uncertainty.
+According to the German Start-up Association's Start-up Monitor 2020, almost 75% of young companies say that the coronavirus crisis has had a negative impact on their business activities.

-But amid all the bad news, the gloomy economic outlook and the down economy, there were also some other events that moved the startup scene in Germany - a look at the tops and flops of the year.
+But despite all the bad news, the gloomy economic outlook and the economic shutdown, there were also some other events that moved the start-up scene in Germany - a look at the tops and flops of the year.

-Strictly speaking, the idea of messages in bottles is neither new nor revolutionary.
-For as long as there have been beverage retailers, some of them have been delivering their goods directly to their customers' homes.
+Strictly speaking, the idea of Flaschenpost is neither new nor revolutionary.
+Beverage retailers have been delivering some of their goods directly to customers' homes for as long as there have been beverage retailers.
 When Dieter Büchl founded Flaschenpost in 2012, he had nothing else in mind.
-Yet his company now has more than 8,000 employees and is growing at more than 200 percent a year.
-The promise the delivery service makes to its customers sets it apart from the competition: Drinks will arrive within 120 minutes.
+Despite this, his company now has more than 8,000 employees and is growing by over 200% per year.
+The delivery service's promise to its customers sets it apart from the competition: Drinks will arrive within 120 minutes.

-From Büchls start-up apparently so enthusiastic Dr. -Oetker CEO Albert Christmann starts 2017 with Durstexpress directly its own beverage delivery start-up.
-But the great success remains absent.
-While Flaschenpost is represented in a good 150 cities in November, Durstexpress delivers in just ten municipalities.
+Apparently so impressed by Büchl's start-up, Dr. Oetker boss Albert Christmann launched his own drinks delivery start-up, Durstexpress, in 2017.
+But it was not a great success.
+While Flaschenpost is represented in over 150 cities in November, Durstexpress delivers to just ten municipalities.
 The rest is history - and probably the deal of the year.
-At the beginning of November, Dr. Oetker announces that it is buying up Flaschenpost.
+At the beginning of November, Dr. Oetker announces its intention to buy Flaschenpost.
 According to media reports, the company wants to put up to one billion euros on the table.
 So a successful start-up doesn't always have to reinvent the wheel.

 No desire for a works council

-A works council simply didn't fit with the company's culture.
-That's apparently how N26 management put it in an email to its employees.
-A few months and a legal battle later, the fintech, which has more than 1,500 employees in 80 countries, also has an employee representative committee.
+A works council simply does not fit in with the corporate culture.
+This is apparently how the N26 management put it in an email to its employees.
+A few months and a legal dispute later, the fintech with more than 1,500 employees in 80 countries also has an employee representative body.

-N26 isn't the only startup struggling with a works council, however.
-Flaschenpost also resisted employee representation at its Düsseldorf location and lost in court.
-There have also been problems at Lieferando this year: Through the acquisition of Foodora, Lieferando took over the works councils as well.
-In the course of the merger, the employees in Cologne wanted to set up a new works council covering all employees based there.
+However, N26 is not the only start-up that is struggling with a works council.
+Flaschenpost also fought against employee representation at its Düsseldorf location and lost in court.
+There were also problems at Lieferando this year: The takeover of Foodora meant that Lieferando also took over the works councils.
+As part of the merger, the employees in Cologne wanted to establish a new works council covering all employees based there.
 The management rejected this in the summer.
-It argued that Foodora and Lieferando in Cologne were still two separate businesses.
-However, the Regional Labor Court in Cologne took a different view.
+It argued that Foodora and Lieferando in Cologne were still two separate companies.
+However, the Cologne Regional Labor Court took a different view.

 Corona vaccination made in Germany

 Özlem Türeci and Ugur Sahin originally wanted to develop a cancer drug and founded Biontech in 2008.
-Instead of using chemotherapy or radiation, they wanted to enable the body itself to fight cancer.
-The mRNA method they developed, which in a way contains a construction manual for the production of cells, should make this possible.
-But on 09 November, Biontech, together with US company Pfizer, announced their breakthrough in the search for a vaccine against Covid-19, which apparently offers over 90 percent protection against the virus.
+Instead of using chemotherapy or radiation, they wanted to enable the body to fight cancer itself.
+The mRNA method they developed, which to a certain extent contains instructions for the production of cells, should make this possible.
+However, on November 9, Biontech and the US company Pfizer announced their breakthrough in the search for a vaccine against Covid-19, which apparently offers over 90% protection against the virus.

-On the stock markets, the mood turned that day.
-Many share prices shot up, including those of such troubled companies as Lufthansa and cinema operator AMC Entertainment.
+The mood on the stock markets changed that day.
+Many share prices shot up, including those of struggling companies such as Lufthansa and cinema operator AMC Entertainment.
 In the meantime, numerous countries have ordered the vaccine from Türeci and Sahin.
-The vaccinations have begun.
+Vaccinations have begun.

-But the world's hopes also rest on another German company.
-Curevac, founded 20 years ago, announced the start of its pivotal Phase III clinical trial in December.
-Researchers expect results before the end of the first quarter of 2021, and the EU already seems to be firmly counting on the trial's success.
-The EU Commission has already struck a deal for 405 million doses of the vaccine.
+However, the world's hopes are also pinned on another German company.
+Curevac, which was founded 20 years ago, announced the start of its pivotal Phase III clinical trial in December.
+The researchers expect results in the first quarter of 2021, and the EU already seems to be firmly expecting the trial to be a success.
+The EU Commission has already concluded a deal for 405 million vaccine doses.

 FYI: English edition available